7RU7H/Archive/Reconnaissance/TALK-Mechanizing-The-Methodology.md

 Do those accounts have content related to work?
 Do they any s3 buckets that are open?
 Are they server databases?
-Are they open or bruteforceable?
+Are they open or brute-forceable?

 So questions can be combined: